The Software Developer Shortage and What We Can Do About It

 First, it can lead to an increase in the cost of software development projects as companies compete for a limited number of qualified developers.
 It’s projected that little more than a quarter of current talent candidates fully meet employment requirements.
 The mismatch between employer requirements and available technical talent results in diminishing quality of products and services.

 Significant delays in the development of new software projects can affect larger economies.
-As companies in the US struggle to find the necessary talent, other nations are better able to compete for the status of the global leader in tech and innovation.
+As companies in the US struggle to find the necessary talent, other nations are better able to compete as a global leader in tech and innovation.
 It’s estimated that the US could miss out on over $162 billion in annual revenue unless it fills more tech roles.

 Finally, the shortage can also lead to a brain drain.
 Current tech workers can leave for different jobs where the demand for their skills is not as taxing.
-Global consultancy McKinsey & Company reports that 40% of employees across industries in the US are at least somewhat likely to leave their current job by the end of 2022.
-This could have drastic consequences for any company’s internal expertise.
+Global consultancy McKinsey & Company reported that in 2022, 40% of employees across industries in the US were at least somewhat likely to leave their current job.
+As we now look back on that year, this trend may have had drastic consequences for many companies’ internal expertise.
+It’s essential for organizations to monitor their employee satisfaction and retention strategies to maintain a strong workforce and safeguard their knowledge base.

 5 Factors contributing to the developer shortage